nanvel/blog/pages/books.md

 - [+] The Clean Coder by Robert C. Martin
 - Algorithmic Trading: Winning Strategies and Their Rationale by Ernie Chan
 - [Refactoring UI](https://www.refactoringui.com/) by Adam Wathan, Steve Schoger
+- How to Make Money With Breakout Trading by Indrazith Shantharaj
+- Order Flow by Trader Dale

 ## In progress

 - Software Architecture: The Hard Parts by  Neal Ford, Mark Richards, Pramod Sadalage, Zhamak Dehghani
+- The Master Swing Trader by Alan Farley
 - [The Rust Prograsmming Language](https://doc.rust-lang.org/book/)
 - Machine Trading: Deploying Computer Algorithms to Conquer the Markets by Ernie Chan
 - Advanced Algorithmic Trading by Michael Halls-Moore